pallets-eco/wtforms/docs/ext.rst

     UserForm = model_form(User)

-You can even extend UserForm and add additional fields as you need.
+You can then further extend UserForm and add additional fields as you need.